 Built 1620 and much extended in the 18th and 20th centuries.
 This Grade 2 listed building is now used as shops and a restaurant.

-Reputedly very popular with US servicemen during WW2 (as the US military still adhered to strict Jim Crow segregation, only black servicemen were allowed in; white ones using other pubs) and also very popular on market days when the nearby cattle market was still in use (now the bus station).
+Reputedly very popular with US servicemen during WW2 (as the US military still adhered to strict Jim Crow segregation, so only black servicemen were allowed in; with white ones using other local pubs).
+Also very popular on market days when the nearby cattle market was still in use (now used as the bus station).

 listed building grade II

 (Most pub, location & historic details collated by Nigel, Tony or Keith - original sources are credited)

 (some old PO directory information courtesy of londonpublichouse.com)

 A "blue coat boy" was a general term for a scholar at a charity school.
 The Cardinal College of St Mary in Ipswich was a college "school" founded by Cardinal Wolsey and linked to what eventually became Christ Church at Oxford.
 This school was built and flourished very briefly (1528-30) but soon fell with its founder.
 Henry VIII subsequently ordered these school buildings to be dismantled - except the chapel and the watergate - for their materials to be used elswhere.
 Another Blue Coast school was later built in the Wherstead Rd/Vernon St junction area close to the St Peter's workhouse and can be seen on Victorian maps of this area.